-Additionally, the Organization received a long-term conditional promise to give from a local foundation.
-The promise to give provides funding per year through 2012 to use for capacity building and strengthening the infrastructure of the Organization.
-Receipt of the funding each year is conditional upon the Organization's ability to achieve its capacity and infrastructure goals and upon the Foundation's approval of the future plans.
-Funding received in 2011 and 2010 was \$221,703 and \$280,651, respectively.
+Additionally, the Organization received a long-term conditional promise to give from the Foundation.
+The promise to give provides funding each year to use for capacity building and strengthening of the Organization.
+Receipt of the funding each year is conditional upon the Organization's ability to achieve its capacity and goals and upon the Foundation's approval of the plans.
+Funding received in 2012 and 2011 was \$132,279 and \$221,703, respectively.